 Super easy and delicious!
 This blueberry lemon bundt cake with lemon icing is bound to become a favorite!
 It’s always one of my favorite choices when I need an easy cake recipe!
 My blueberry lemon cake is made with loads of fresh blueberries, LOTS of lemon zest (the more, the better!) and an easy lemon icing that requires just 2 ingredients!
 This bundt cake recipe is great as a coffee cake in the morning with a cup of coffee; or, enjoy it after dinner for dessert!

-Watch my video recipe for my step-by-step instructions!
+Watch my YouTube lemon blueberry bundt cake video tutorial for my step-by-step instructions and see how easy this cake is to make!
 Plus, get tips and tricks for making the perfect bundt cake every time!
-Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Want to stay up to date on the newest recipes?
+Make sure to subscribe to my website email list and YouTube channel for notifications.

 How to Make Blueberry Lemon Cake